-Growing up we always had a camper, but it was on a designated lot with a water tank, but then my family and I finally decided to move it somewhere new and we hit some troubles, one was we didn’t know how many gallons our RV held on its own.
+Growing up, we always had a camper, but it was on a designated lot with a water tank.
+Then my family and I finally decided to move it somewhere new and we hit some troubles.
+One was that we didn’t know how many gallons our RV held on its own.

-How Many Gallons of Water Does an RV Usually Hold?
-An average freshwater tank holds from 20-100 gallons of freshwater.
-A class A RV will hold the most averaging between 75-100 gallons, Class C RV will hold from 35-60 gallons, Class B is around 20-40, Fifth wheel trailers are about 60-80 and smaller trailers are from 40-60 gallons of freshwater.
+How many gallons of water does an RV usually hold?
+An average freshwater tank holds 20-100 gallons of freshwater.
+A class A RV will hold the most water, averaging between 75-100 gallons.
+Class C RVs will hold 35-60 gallons, Class Bs will hold around 20-40, and fifth wheel trailers hold about 60-80 gallons.
+Smaller trailers hold 40-60 gallons.

 What Are the Other Two Tank Numbers?

-The other two tanks are your grey and black tanks, so when buying an RV it would say water tank size is 65-25-30 meaning that your freshwater tank is going to be 65 gallons for you to fill up and your grey water can fill up to be 25 gallons and your black should stay under thirty gallons.
+The other two tanks are your grey and black tanks.
+When buying an RV, it will say something like water tank size is 65-25-30.
+This means that your freshwater tank is going to hold 65 gallons, your grey water tank can fill up to 25 gallons, and your black tank should stay under thirty gallons.

 What is My “Gray Tank?”

-Your grey water tank is the water that has been used by the cleaner appliances in your RV.
-So this would come from your sinks, shower and if you have it, washing machines.
+Your grey water tank holds the water that has been used by the cleaning appliances in your RV, so this would come from your sinks, shower and (if you have it) washing machine.

-These systems are fed by the freshwater supply and as you use it, goes to the grey tank.
-Be aware that the grey tank can fill up much faster than your freshwater tank can be depleted.
+These systems are fed by the freshwater supply and as you use it, it goes to the grey tank.
+Be aware that the grey tank can fill up much faster than your freshwater tank can be depleted!

 What is the “Black T

-This is everyone’s favorite part of RVing, the black tank is also known as your RVs septic tank!
-So the only thing that fills this tank is what comes out of your toilet.
+This is everyone’s favorite part of RVing… The black tank is also known as your RV’s septic tank!
+The only thing that fills this tank is what comes out of your toilet.
 Be aware of how full this tank is, and take care of it.
-Be aware that black tanks can be testy, bring special RV toilet paper to ensure that the least amount of products get stuck in your system.

 Also, when first using your toilet in your RV for each trip, fill it with water externally and flush it once.
 That should get the freshwater system ready to continue to fill it as needed.